Does this patient have lithium intoxication?

 Lithium has become one of the essential drugs of modern psychiatry.
 It is a first line medication for bipolar disorders and it also has efficacy in the treatment of major depression.
 It is the only medication that has been shown to decrease the suicide risk in bipolar disorders.
 It also has a narrow therapeutic index with toxic manifestations seen at the upper end of the effective serum concentrations for the treatment of manic episodes (0.8 to 1.5 mEq/L).

 The increased use of lithium over the past few decades has therefore led to an increase in the number of intoxications, both accidental and as a suicide attempt.
-In 2009, there were 6396 toxic exposures and 3 deaths reported to NPDS which is a 0.05% mortality rate (
+In 2009, there were 6396 toxic exposures and 3 deaths reported to NPDS which is a 0.05% mortality rate (Figure 1).
+This is a 5 fold increase in reported lithium intoxications over the past 20 years.

 The risk of toxicity increases when it is used as long-term therapy, both in acute on chronic toxicity and with toxicity due to impaired elimination.
 Few patients sustain permanent sequelae of toxicity or require intervention with extracorporeal therapy, but the risk increases with duration of exposure, co-morbidities that decrease elimination and the actual serum lithium level.